-- c) Frequently, transient data is stored in sequential files.
+c) Frequently, transient data is stored in sequential files.
 Often, permanent data is stored in direct access files to permit direct access to the desired information on demand.
-(E.g. a web order system would exhibit unacceptable performance if it had to read through all the customer information from the beginning to find the desired customer when a new order arrived.!) - d) The chapter in the text used the term "stream" as its title and throughout.
-That's because it focussed on sequential files which will be where we put our focus as well. - C. In the overall structure of a computer system, a program is directly responsible for managing its own variables, but all other kinds of data (disk files, network packets, printed documents) are managed by the operating system. - 1.
-The portion of the operating system that deals with these issues is called the input-output system or IO system for short. - (Note the use of the terms BIOS = basic input output system and DOS = disk operating system in the PC world) - 2.
-Indeed, this was one of the original motivations for developing operating systems in the first place. - a) To avoid burdening each program with detailed knowledge of the particular physical IO devices.
+(E.g. a web order system would exhibit unacceptable performance if it had to read through all the customer information from the beginning to find the desired customer when a new order arrived!)

+- C. In the overall structure of a computer system, a program is directly responsible for managing its own variables, but all other kinds of data (disk files, network packets, printed documents) are managed by the operating system. - 1.
+The portion of the operating system that deals with these issues is called the input-output system or IO system for short.

+(Note the use of the terms BIOS = basic input output system and DOS = disk operating system in the PC world)

-- b) To make it easy to change the specific device used for input-output without requiring massive overhaul of the program. - c) To provide a measure of security for data, so that an erroneous (or malicious) program cannot easily destroy important data. - 3.
+- 2. Indeed, this was one of the original motivations for developing operating systems in the first place. - a) To avoid burdening each program with detailed knowledge of the particular physical IO devices. - b) To make it easy to change the specific device used for input-output without requiring massive overhaul of the program. - c) To provide a measure of security for data, so that an erroneous (or malicious) program cannot easily destroy important data. - 3.
 Although the file system portion of the operating system was designed to work with disk files, it generally allows access to other kinds of input output devices by treating them as if they were disk files.
-This includes devices such as the keyboard, as well as the network. - D. When a program needs to access a file, it typically does this through an abstraction called a stream which represents a connection to a file (or some other medium).
+This includes devices such as the keyboard, as well as the network.